SSHRC Manual for Adjudication Committee Members 2022-23

 Generally speaking, SSHRC staff will indicate ineligible expenses to committee members either before or during the adjudication committee meeting.

 The Tri-Agency Guide on Financial Administration is a comprehensive resource for grant recipients and administering institutions to ensure they understand the principles and directives that govern post-award administration of agency-funded grants.
 The guide is applicable to grants from SSHRC, CIHR, and NSERC, unless specified otherwise in the funding opportunity literature and any relevant agency agreements, including the grant’s terms and conditions.

 Grant applicants must justify all proposed budget expenditures.

 Article processing charges (APCs) for publishing in open access journals are an eligible expense.
-The Tri-Agency Open Access Policy on Publications requires that any peer reviewed journal publications arising from agency-supported research be freely accessible within 12 months of publication.
-This can be achieved either by paying APCs for immediate open access or through self-archiving, which publishers usually allow at no cost following an embargo period.
+The Tri-Agency Open Access Policy on Publications requires that any peer-reviewed journal publications arising from agency-supported research be freely accessible within 12 months of publication.
+This can be achieved either by publishing in an open access journal, paying an APC for immediate open access publication, or through self-archiving, which publishers usually allow at no cost, either with or without an embargo period.
 When assessing estimated APCs in application budgets, committees should consider whether the number of proposed journal publications is realistic, the targeted journals are appropriate, and the estimated costs are commensurate with the APCs of the specified journals (when known).
 When less expensive journals of equal quality or self-archiving are options, committees could consider recommending budget reductions.